chukinas/config/README.md

 ### Configure

 - [ ] zlaverse (comoto only) follow instructions:
-- [ ] terminal: change font-size to 8
+- [ ] terminal:
+  - change font-size to 8
+  - add border to popos windows